vuejs/core/.github/contributing.md

 The `--types` or `-t` flag will generate type declarations during the build and in addition:

-- Roll the declarations into a single `.dts` file for each package;
+- Roll the declarations into a single `.d.ts` file for each package;
 - Generate an API report in `<projectRoot>/temp/<packageName>.api.md`.
 This report contains potential warnings emitted by [api-extractor](https://api-extractor.com/).
 - Generate an API model json in `<projectRoot>/temp/<packageName>.api.json`.
 This file can be used to generate a Markdown version of the exported APIs.